krilleellerstoffe/PNumberValidator/README.md

 To run the tests:

-1. Navigate to the test project directory.
+1. Navigate to the solution directory.
 2. Build and execute the tests using the following command:
    ```bash
    dotnet test
    ```
 ## Logging

-The application logs all validation actions to a file called `history.log` located in the root of the project.
+The application logs all validation actions to a file called `history.log` located in the build folder of the project <\Main\bin\Debug\net6.0>.
 This log contains timestamps and information about all valid and invalid attempts to validate personal, coordination, or organization numbers.

 ## Examples